DanteHealy/Learn_Shop/README.md

 ### 3.4 Tools
 - Git and GitHub: Used for version control as well as storing the project files and source code.
-- Gitpod: An online IDE linked to the GitHub repository.
+- VS Code: A local IDE linked to the GitHub repository.
+- Heroku: A cloud based platform for hosting websites remotely.
-- CDN references: cdnjs - The #1 free and open source CDN built to make life easier for developers
+- CDN references: cdnjs - The #1 free and open source CDN built to make life easier for developers.
-- Secret Key Generator:  RandomKeygen - The Secure Password & Keygen Generator
+- Secret Key Generator:  RandomKeygen - The Secure Password & Keygen Generator.
-- Font-Awesome: Sourcing icons used across the site
+- Font-Awesome: Sourcing icons used across the site.
 - Google Fonts API: Used to source the text font.
-- Balsamiq: for wireframes
+- Balsamiq: for wireframes.
-- Canva: Used for the high fidelity mockups and applying the [colour wheel tool](https://www.canva.com/colors/color-wheel/).
+- Coolors.co: For colour scheme generator.
-- RandomKeygen: Used to generate the SECRET_KEY for Flask.
+- RandomKeygen: Used to generate the SECRET_KEY for Django.
 - Favicon.io: Used to convert image to Favicon.
-- PowerPoint for the homepage and course images.
+- PowerPoint for the logo, homepage and course images.
+- Excel for testing files, tracking features and Project management schedule.
+- OneNote for tracking all bugs that needed to be fixed, both during development and post deployment.
 - Am I Responsive?: Used to view the website across multiple screen sizes simultaneously.